formkit/docs-content/inputs/datepicker.md

 ### Max date

-To all dates after a given date, use the `max-date` prop.
+To disable all dates after a given date, use the `max-date` prop.
 For example, a birthday selector should only allow past dates.
-To do this, use the `max-date` prop with either an `ISO8601` compatible string, or, a native `Date` object.
+To do this, use the `max-date` prop with either an `ISO8601` compatible string or a native `Date` object:

 ::Example
 ---